oclipa/reactjs-cheat-sheet/README.md

 1. Break data model into components that (ideally) only do one thing.
    * [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single-responsibility_principle)
 1. Break down UI into components, where each component matches one piece of the data model.
-1. Arranage UI components into a hierarchy.
+1. Arrange UI components into a hierarchy.
 1. Build a static version of the hierarchy in React.
    * At this stage, use `props` rather than `state` (see "[What is the difference between state and props](https://reactjs.org/docs/faq-state.html#what-is-the-difference-between-state-and-props)").
    * Each component should only have a render() method (since it is static).